Probabilistic Predictions of Option Prices with Modular Approximate Bayesian Inference: Numerical Analysis of Modular ABI

-The key advantages of our modular ABI approach are its computational speed and its ability to circumvent the specification of a full statistical model.
-Given these, we now compare the relative performance of our approach to modular MCMC in a setting where the `true' option pricing error is complex and modular MCMC uses a statistical model for $O_{t}$ that is misspecified.
-This exercise allows us to compare the effect of avoiding the specification of a statistical model for $ O_{t}$ altogether, with the employment of a misspecified model, with the latter scenario being one that is most typical in practice.
+We now compare the relative performance of our approach to modular MCMC in a setting where the `true' option pricing error is complex and modular MCMC uses a statistical model for $O_{t}$ that is misspecified.
+This exercise allows us to compare the effect of avoiding the specification of a statistical model for $O_{t}$ altogether (as is the case for the ABI method), with the employment of a misspecified model (in the likelihood-based approach), with misspecification being the most realistic scenario in practice.

 We generate the observed option prices from the model